(You will be asked to log in to My ESC)Submission deadline is Friday 12 January 2018, 23:59 CET (Central European Time)

-Thursday 02 November 2017: opening of the online clinical cases submission services
+Thursday 02 November 2017: opening of the online abstract submission services

 Coordinated by the Heart failure specialists Of Tomorrow (HOT), the sessions will open the discussion on clinical case management.